xcart/xcart-docs/_pages/kb_en/import-export/updating_product_properties_(price__stock_quantity__etc.)_via_import.md

 The mode **'Update existing items, but skip new items'** allows you to update the existing items without creating any new ones.

-Note that, in both the import modes, any missing items that are dependent on the existing items will be created.
+Note that in both the import modes any missing items that are dependent on the existing items will be created.
 For example, if an existing product being updated through import does not have a category specified, the category will be created.

 Let's take a closer look at how you can update the stock quantities and prices of your existing products.
 We will consider the following cases: